-Last November, a copy of the Bay Psalm Book sold at Sotheby's, New York, for $14.2 million, a sum even Croesus would have found eye-watering.
+In November 2013, a copy of the Bay Psalm Book sold at Sotheby's, New York, for $14.2 million, a sum even Croesus would have found eye-watering.
 Rarity is, of course, a factor.
 There are believed to be only eleven of these volumes in existence.
 The books were so thoroughly used that most fell into disrepair sooner rather than later.
 These few have survived Independence Wars, Civil Wars, World Wars, boundary disputes and hard-driven migration.
 But their intrinsic value is surely bound up in all the hope, the longing, the nostalgia, the idealism, the quest for freedom, equality and a Promised Land, dreamed by the founding fathers of America.
-This was the pilgrims' rightful inheritance, in the gift of a beneficient God whose bounty was freely available to the focused and thankful heart.
+This was the pilgrims' rightful inheritance, in the gift of a beneficent God whose bounty was freely available to the focused and thankful heart.

 Months of pitching and rolling on the Atlantic under changeable stars, in insanitary conditions and fed on a scratch diet that barely kept body and soul together, must have caused some misgivings.
 The sight of an expansive, untamed wilderness must have been daunting, their cultural heritage abandoned for good.
 For most, there was no going back.
 It would have taken many seasons for the magnitude of the undertaking to sink in.
 It is impossible to dwell on this with a dry eye.